-The majority of the Bank's assets are short term in nature, and as at 31 December 2018 82% of the Bank's assets and 62% of the Bank's liabilities had a repricing date of three months or less.
-In addition, the Bank's policy is to maintain positive cashflows in the sight to one month, sight to three-month, sight to six month, and sight to one-year timebands.
-These two facts combined with the current low interest rate environment means that the Bank does not take significant interest rate risk.
-As highlighted at the regular meetings of the Bank's ALCO, one of the main sources of interest rate risk to the Bank in 2018 arose from the US Treasuries held to provide eligible liquidity buffer assets sufficient to provide a prudent surplus over the minimum PRA liquidity requirements.
-During 2015 the Bank successfully applied to become a participant in the Bank of England's Sterling Money Market Operations, and with this gained access to a Bank of England Reserve Account.
-Once the reserve account was opened the Bank sold its holdings of UK Gilts, to reduce the interest rate risk that it faced, and placed funds into the reserve account to meets its Sterling liquidity requirements.
+The majority of the Bank's assets are short term in nature, and as at 12 December 2022 70% of the Bank's assets and 47% of the Bank's liabilities had a repricing date of three months or less.
+In addition, the Bank's policy is to maintain positive cashflows in the sight to one month, sight to three-month, sight to six-month, and sight to one-year timebands.
+As a result the Bank does not take significant interest rate risk.

+In accordance with Part 9 of the Internal Capital Adequacy Assessment Part of the PRA Rulebook the Bank has elected to use the Standardised Framework to identify, evaluate and manage the risk arising from potential changes in interest rates that affect the economic value ("EV") of its non-trading activities.